-At Bank of Ireland Corporate and Commercial, we recognise that currency volatility is a significant risk consideration for those engaged in international trade and overseas investment.
+At Bank of Ireland Markets and Treasury, we recognise that amplified currency volatility is a significant risk consideration for those engaged in international trade and overseas investment.

 We are committed to supporting you, our customers, during these challenging times.
 Our dedicated, experienced and highly skilled relationship teams are always on hand to assist you in managing your currency risk exposures and to help you make your international transactions as efficiently as possible.